Yang-Emily/Yang-Emily/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m in my first year of postgraduate, obtained bachelor's degree majoring in big data ☺
+- 🌱 I'm a first-year master’s student and have obtained bachelor's degree majoring in big data ☺
 - 🔭 I’m currently working on code intelligence